Data Breez collects

 How Breez stores and protects data

-OAuth credentials, linked-account metadata, linked-calendar metadata, share-link configuration, and synced event data are stored server-side.
+OAuth credentials, linked-account metadata, linked-calendar metadata, public-view configuration, availability settings, and synced event data are stored server-side.
 Breez uses access controls to limit access to account-owned records and keeps service credentials on the server side only.

-Breez stores share-link tokens as hashes rather than storing raw share tokens in the database, and Breez is designed to redact sensitive values such as access tokens, refresh tokens, and event content from application logs where feasible.
+Breez is designed to redact sensitive values such as access tokens, refresh tokens, public tokens, and event content from application logs where feasible.

-Breez uses technical and organizational safeguards designed to protect connected provider data in transit and at rest, but no method of transmission or storage can be guaranteed to be completely secure.
+Breez uses technical and organizational safeguards designed to protect data in transit and at rest, but no method of transmission or storage can be guaranteed to be completely secure.

 Retention and deletion

-Breez retains linked-account metadata, linked-calendar metadata, OAuth credentials, share-link configuration, and synced event data for as long as they are needed to provide the service, maintain active linked calendars, and support the share links or iCal feeds you keep active.
+Breez retains account data, linked-account metadata, linked-calendar metadata, OAuth credentials, public-view configuration, availability settings, and synced event data for as long as they are needed to provide the service, maintain active linked calendars, and support the public view you keep active.

-If you disconnect a linked account, delete a linked calendar or share link, or ask Breez to delete your data, Breez will stop using the affected data for future syncs and will delete or clean up associated Breez records, subject to limited retention needed for security, fraud prevention, legal compliance, dispute resolution, or backup recovery.
+If you turn off the public view, Breez stops making that view available.
+If you disconnect a linked account, delete a linked calendar, or ask Breez to delete your data, Breez will stop using the affected data for future syncs and will delete or clean up associated Breez records, subject to limited retention needed for security, fraud prevention, legal compliance, dispute resolution, or backup recovery.

 Breez sync processes also update or remove copied event data when linked source events or linked calendars are removed from the provider or from Breez.